 My Yin-Yang classes are a fusion of passive Yin hold, followed by a slow mindful flow through sun salutes and creative sequences of poses that complement the Yin part of the practice.
 The class often including some breathing exercises (pranayama) and meditation.

 My own practice and my teaching has been evolving and shaping quite to bit over the last couple of years.
-When I started teaching over 10 years ago, I was drawn to dynamic, alignment focused practices with creative sequencing.
+When I started teaching in 2007, I was drawn to dynamic, alignment focused practices with creative sequencing.
 These days i favor a pace that is slower, I place HUGE focus on getting my students to feel, know and be interested in their own unique anatomy and ways of moving, not so much conceptually but experientially.
 I respect tradition and I am fascinated by the history and philosophy of not only yoga, but also buddhism and taoism.
 And at the same breath, I am super curious about everything that contemporary embodiment field has to offer in guiding people to become aware and listen to the wisdom of their own bodies.
 I also put emphasis on creating a strong correlation between practice and life - yoga, mindfulness, awareness is not something that gets only cultivated on the mat.
 A practice can serve a number of ways:

 SLOW FLOW is a gentle, mellow, slower paced Vinyasa class.
 "Gentle is the new advanced" - is a term that is circling around the yoga world, meaning that as our lives speed up there is a need for practices that remind us to slow down, to drop the chase, to feel into the integrity of each movement and to connect.
 A slow flow class combines restorative and Yin postures with gentle vinyasa sequences.